In this section

 - STI testing and treatment

-Clinic Xtra sexual health clinics are available at:
+Clinic Xtra sexual health clinics can be viewed on our Clinic Finder.

 Would you like help to reduce your risk?